Domestic Violence & Sexual Assault Training Conferences Through NICP:

 This Seminar is a Must For:

-Case History of Sexual Abuse, Keys to a Successful Rape Investigation and Prosecution, Child Sexual Abuse, Intimate Partner Rape, Domestic Violence Is a Community Problem, Understanding Victim and Abuser Behaviors, What is this Doing to the Kids?, Recognizing Strangulation as a Crime, Effective Intervention is the Key, Women Who Use Violence, Elder Abuse, Cyber Stalking, Do Orders for Protection Protect?, Is Victimless Prosecution Still Possible?, Alternative Theories of Domestic Violence, Interviewing the Rape Suspect, Sexual Violence Model Policy, Drug Facilitated Rape, Typologies of Abusers, Dynamics of Domestic Violence, Predominant Aggressor, Officer Involved Incidents, Rape Sensitivity for Men, Domestic Violence Model Policy.
+Case History of Sexual Abuse, Keys to a Successful Rape Investigation and Prosecution, Child Sexual Abuse, Domestic Violence Is a Community Problem, Understanding Victim and Abuser Behaviors, What is this Doing to the Kids?, Recognizing Strangulation as a Crime, Effective Intervention is the Key, Women Who Use Violence, Elder Abuse, Cyber Stalking, Do Orders for Protection Protect?, Is Victimless Prosecution Still Possible?, Alternative Theories of Domestic Violence, Interviewing the Rape Suspect, Sexual Violence Model Policy, Drug Facilitated Rape, Typologies of Abusers, Dynamics of Domestic Violence, Predominant Aggressor, Officer Involved Incidents, Rape Sensitivity for Men, Domestic Violence Model Policy.

 Sgt William Rousseau (Retired) was a member of the Tampa Police Dept. in Tampa, Fl. for 29 years.
 He was the department’s Domestic Violence Coordinator and created and supervised the departments Sex Crimes Family Violence Unit.
 Bill is a nationally recognized expert in domestic violence by the U.S. Department of Justice, U.S. Department of Defense and the U.S. Attorney’s Office.
 He has taught for Florida State University, the University of South Florida, and the United States Army.
 He has received numerous awards for his work in domestic violence.
 Bill has a Bachelors degree from the University of South Florida.
 Bill is the past Chairperson of the Hillsborough County Domestic Violence Fatality Review Team and is the current Vice President of the National Institute of Crime Prevention.